drodriguezSRL/ORBSLAM3_implementation/how_was_it_made.md

 5. Handle possible build hiccups (retry if needed)

 >[!WARNING]
 > I haven't been able (yet) to build ORB-SLAM3 into the Docker image.
-I manage to get it to work by manually building ORB-SLAM3 within the container.
+I managed to get it to work by manually building ORB-SLAM3 within the container.

 #### Adding a non-root user